Profitbase/Episode-Docs/articles/flow/actions/snowflake/connecting-to-snowflake.md

 [Ref.
 Logging in to Snowflake documentation.](https://docs.snowflake.com/en/user-guide/connecting )

-When adding a Snowflake action, select an existing connection or create a new one.
+When adding a Snowflake action, select an [existing connection](../../workspaces/workspace-objects.md) or create a new one.
-To [edit existing connections](../../workspaces/workspace-objects.md), select the 'Workspace' menu and then 'Workspace Objects'.

 ## Connection details